 Being in my third trimester, everything is starting to set in.
 If there is one thing I’ve learned about my son, it is that he has excellent timing.
 He came into our lives at the perfect time.
 We could announce the pregnancy to family that was out of town over the holidays, in person, with everyone there.
 He will be born right in between my brother’s graduation and school starting back up.
-I’ll be very pregnant, but I won’t be so pregnant that I can’t go to the graduation.
+I’ll be very pregnant, but I won’t be so pregnant that I can’t make the trip across two states to go to the graduation.
 Pregnancy itself even has been very punctual.
 I’ve been tracking things on this app and every milestone, every growth spurt, every movement has been right on time.

 My first trimester was, of course, difficult.
 I felt emotionally drained, I was definitely physically drained, and completely unmotivated.
 My mind felt numb while racing a million miles an hour every hour of the day.
 All I wanted to talk about was the fact that I was having a baby.
 Yet, I didn’t know enough to have anything to say.
 The idea that there was a human growing inside of me hadn’t really set in.
 When people would talk to me about my excitement, I of course was the generic, “a stick that I peed on and a weird ultrasound of a bean looking thing told me there’s a baby inside of me so I guess that’s happening” excited, but it didn’t feel real quite yet.